knative/docs/docs/admin/collecting-metrics/README.md

 ## About Prometheus

-[Prometheus](https://prometheus.io/) is an open-source tool for collecting and aggregating timeseries metrics.
-It can be used to scrape the OpenTelemetry collector that you created in the previous step.
+[Prometheus](https://prometheus.io/) is an open-source tool for collecting, aggregating timeseries metrics and alerting.
+It can be used to scrape the OpenTelemetry Collector that you created in the previous step when Prometheus is used a standalone monitoring and alerting system.

 ## Setting up Prometheus

-1. Install the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator/helm) by entering the following command:
+1. Install the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator/helm) by using [Helm](https://helm.sh/docs/intro/using_helm/):

        ```bash
        helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
        helm repo update
-       helm install prometheus prometheus-community/kube-prometheus-stack -n default
+       helm install prometheus prometheus-community/kube-prometheus-stack -n default -f values.yaml
+       # values.yaml contains at minimum the configuration below
        ```

     !!! caution
         You will need to ensure that the helm chart has following values configured, otherwise the ServiceMonitors/Podmonitors will not work.
          ```yaml